shreyass-prem/CS166FinalProject/README.md

 Path for log file ["mhn.log"]:
 ```

-Furthermore, this repo contains visualization code to display statistics of cyber-attackers across the deployed honeypots.
+This repository contains visualization code to display statistics about the cyber-attackers.
+The data is specific to the deployed honeypots in our experiments.